 Electives are updated annually.
 Electives in the past have included:

 - Personal Branding

-Past trips have included destinations in Asia, Europe, and South America.
+Past trips have included destinations in Asia, Central America, Europe, and South America.
 The trip typically includes more than one city or country to provide a basis for comparing and contrasting cultures and business practices.
 Visits have included: